+- A. General Policy: LHA will verify all information affecting an applicant or participant's eligibility for the program including selection for preferences, rent calculations and unit size.

+- 1. Items to be verified include:

-- 1. Age
+- Age

-- 2. Assets
+- Assets

-- 3. Child Care expenses
+- Child Care expenses

-- 4. Citizenship/ Immigration Status (if born outside the US)
+- Citizenship/ Immigration Status (if born outside the US)

-- 5. Dependent Allowance
+- Dependent Allowance

-- 6. Disability assistance expenses
+- Disability assistance expenses

-- 7. Disability status
+- Disability status

-- 8. Familial
+- Familial Status

-- 9. Family circumstances
+- Family circumstances

-- 10. Income (inclusions and exclusions)
+- Income (inclusions and exclusions)

-- 11. Legal identity
+- Legal identity

-- 12. Medical expenses
+- Medical expenses

-- 13. Preference status
+- Preference status

-- 14. Social Security numbers
+- Social Security numbers

-- 15. Unit size
+- Unit size

-- 16. Zero income status
+- Zero income status

-These verifications will occur no later than sixty (60) days prior to the voucher issuance; no more than 60 days prior to interview for annual admissions re-exams and interims and no more than 120 days for voucher extensions.
+- 2. These verifications will occur no later than sixty (60) days prior to the voucher issuance; no more than 60 days prior to interview for annual admissions re-exams and interims and no more than 120 days for voucher extensions.
 Permanent verifications must only be verified once, i.e. Social Security numbers.

 - B. Methods of Verification: LHA will verify in accordance to the federal regulations and LHA procedures.
 LHA prefers to independently verify information.
-However, LHA recognizes this may not always be possible, thus LHA will observe the following preferred order of verification: - 1.
-Up front Income Verification: As available by HUD, up front income verification through computer matching will be used to verify wages, unemployment, TANF, and Social Security Benefits. - 2.
-Third Party: LHA will first attempt to obtain written third party verifications of information.
+However, LHA recognizes this may not always be possible, thus LHA will observe the following preferred order of verification:

+- Up front Income Verification: As available by HUD, up front income verification through computer matching will be used to verify wages, unemployment, TANF, and Social Security Benefits.

+- 2. Third Party: LHA will first attempt to obtain written third party verifications of information.

+- a.
 LHA will require applicants to sign authorizations for the release of information to enable LHA to obtain such verifications.
 Any written inquiries will state the purpose of the inquiry and include the applicant/participant's authorization to release information.

+- b.
 LHA will strongly encourage parties to respond in writing, but will accept oral verification from a third party source if a written response is not possible.

+- c.
 LHA will document all attempts to obtain written and oral third party verifications before moving to the next level of verifications.

+- d.
 Computer verifications and tenant provided documents created by third parties such as pay stubs, bank statements and etc. will serve as a third party verification where allowed by HUD and/or state or local agencies.
 Computer printouts are acceptable.